Lead Copyright Officer, Librarian

 Melissa has extensive experience with copyright matters.
 At the Smithsonian Institution, Melissa handled licensing and contract negotiations for publishing, product development, electronic rights, audiovisual media, exhibitions, and festivals (1990-96).
 At the Library of Congress, Melissa was Assistant General Counsel and Legal Advisor to the National Digital Library Project, serving as counsel to a $60 million program focused on digital preservation and Internet access to American history primary materials in print, text, image, music, sound recordings, and film media (1996-2001).
 She developed copyright and other rights and permissions policies for worldwide dissemination of collections online, advised senior management on intellectual property and interrelated business and strategic issues, worked with the U.S. Copyright Office and other organizations and government agencies on copyright issues, and represented The Library of Congress in inter-agency meetings and initiatives related to copyright and digital libraries.

 Melissa received her undergraduate degree in history and art history from Emory University and her Juris Doctorate from the University of Miami School of Law.
-She was selected for the 2011 Frye Leadership Institute.
+She is a member of the Frye Leadership Institute Class of 2011.